 Take a Moroccan Dance Class

 My favorite part of our time in Fes was taking a Moroccan Dance Class.
 I found it on Airbnb Experiences and it was taught in the home of a Moroccan dancer.
 She’s a stay at home mom to three kids and teaching this class allows her to continue to do so.
 The class was $27 for 90 minutes and after class she made tea and had home baked goods for us to enjoy together.
 You can book her class here.
-New to Airbnb?
-Sign up here to save up to $55 on your first experience.

 The Western entrance to Fes el Bali (Old City), the Bab Boujiloud is the iconic blue gate of Fes.
 While Bab Boujiloud is often referred to as The Blue Gate once you get to the other side look back and you’ll see it’s green.
 Green is the color of Islam!